 Over the last few weeks, the battery holds a charge for 10-15 minutes.
 I found myself pouring over new phones, visiting the local shops, and reading about the G1 and the new Blackberry touch.
 I was willing to switch carriers since my phone was as good as dead.
 I had it in my mind that I was going to get a new phone.
 I was looking for a reason and the battery dying was the proverbial straw.

 After forgetting about the battery condition for a day or two, I came back to my senses and searched eBay for a new battery.
 I found a vendor from NYC that had non-OEM batteries for my make and model.
 I am sure they were stolen, refurbed, or a fire hazard, but the battery was $6 with free shipping.
 I got the battery last week in a plain white envelope (now the free shipping makes sense).
 I popped the “hot” battery in and it held a charge for 3 full days.
-Three days is more than 15 minutes, so my concerns with possibly feeding the black market all of a sudden went away.
+Three days is more than 15 minutes, so my concerns about possibly feeding the black market all of a sudden went away.
 I left positive feedback and my desire for a new phone also vanished.

 I am not sure what the moral of the story is, but I am sure there is a life lesson here.
 Maybe there are many solutions to problems in life, maybe I should save my money instead of buying new stuff, etc. Regardless, a new cell phone is pretty sweet.